Write a little about yourself. Just a paragraph will do.

 Project in NYC, or BloodSquad and Can Can Castaways here in

 Food?
 BRING IT!
 I love food!
 And trying new food!
-Er, just not
+I used to despise

 The six things I could never do without